andre505/NotificationManagementService/README.md

   - To test the endpoints using Swagger UI, the service can be accessed at http://notificationsvc-001-site1.gtempurl.com/swagger/index.html.

-   - The Swagger UI contains a detailed documentation but find below sample requests and responses, to lend perspective.
+   - The Swagger UI contains a detailed documentation but find below sample requests and response, to lend perspective.

-    <strong> Sample Email Request</strong>
+  Sample Email Request
   -   {
         "to": "anthony.odu@hotmail.com",
         "from": "tonidavis01@gmail.com",